cs2113-f24/cs2113-f24.github.io/syllabus.md

 ## Submission/Late Work Policy

 We do not accept late work in this course.
-However, programming assignments will not be graded until you have taken the respective quiz, so you may turn them in late.
+However, programming assignments will not be graded until you have taken the respective quiz, so you may turn them in late up until the start of your lab (11:09:59am), unless otherwise noted.
 We will not offer Ed nor office hours support on any assignment which is past due; you will need to complete these on your own.

+We will not accept late worksheets.

 If you miss a quiz in lab or an exam, you may elect to take an oral makeup with the professor, during a mutually-agreeable time during business hours before the last day of classes (NOT the last day of finals).
 The makeup quiz/exam will be harder than the quiz/exam the rest of the class would take as you would have had more time to study.
 If no mutually acceptable time can be found for a makeup, you will receive an Incomplete grade in the course and must take the makeup during the first two weeks of the following semester (otherwise you will receive an F in the course).